Steps In Mortgage Application Process Leading To A Clear To Close

 About The Author Of Steps In Mortgage Application Process

-Gustan Cho of Gustan Cho Associates is the Author of Steps In Mortgage Application Process.
-Gustan Cho is the Editor in Chief of Gustan Cho Associates and a licensed mortgage loan originator.
-Gustan Cho and The Gustan Cho Team at Gustan Cho Associates are expert in all areas of mortgage lending and is nationally known for his no lender overlays on FHA Loans, VA Loans, USDA Loans, Conventional Loans.
-Gustan Cho got his federal and state mortgage loan originator’s license so he can pursue his passion of helping hard working Americans realize their dream of home ownership a reality.
-Gustan Cho specialty in the mortgage business is originating and funding mortgage loans with no lender overlays.
-Majority of mortgage lenders have lender overlays where it creates major road blocks for borrowers who had prior credit and income issues.
-Gustan Cho knows this first hand due to his own mortgage experience where she deals with mortgage lenders who gave him the runaround and eventually found his sponsoring Fannie Mae, Freddie Mac, Ginnie Mae sponsoring national lender online by doing his own intensive research.
-Gustan Cho is not just the Editor In Chief for Gustan Cho Associates but is an Area Manager and is hands on with all of his loan officers nationwide.
-If our viewers have any questions on getting approved for a mortgage loan, please contact Gustan Cho and he will get any answers that you may need.
-Gustan Cho can be reached at 262-716-8151 or email at firstname.lastname@example.org .
+Alex Carlucci is an associate contributing editor of Gustan Cho Associates.
+Alex Carlucci is the Author of Steps In Mortgage Application Process.
+Alex Carlucci is also a senior vice president of Gustan Cho Associates and a licensed mortgage loan originator.
+Alex and his team at Gustan Cho Associates Mortgage Group are expert in all areas of mortgage lending.
+Gustan Cho Associates is nationally known for his no lender overlays on FHA Loans, VA Loans, USDA Loans, Conventional Loans.
+Alex Carlucci got his federal and state mortgage loan originator’s license so he can pursue his passion of helping hard-working Americans realize their dream of home ownership a reality.
+Alex’s specialty in the mortgage business is originating and funding mortgage loans with no lender overlays.
+Majority of lenders have overlays.
+Lender creates major roadblocks for borrowers who had prior credit and income issues.
+Gustan Cho Associates Mortgage Group knows this first hand due to his own mortgage experience where she deals with mortgage lenders who gave him the runaround and eventually found his sponsoring Fannie Mae, Freddie Mac, Ginnie Mae sponsoring national lender online by doing his own intensive research.
+Alex is not just an Associate Contributing Editor In Chief for Gustan Cho Associates but is hands-on with all of his loan officers nationwide.
+If our viewers have any questions on getting approved for a mortgage loan, please contact Gustan Cho Associates and we will get any answers that you may need.
+We can be reached at 262-716-8151 or text us for faster response.
+Or email at [email protected] We are available 7 days a week, evenings, weekends, and holidays.